jason-mares/tactiq/project/web-design/hearts-of-beauty.md

 skills: Web Development & Design
 title: Hearts of Beauty California Website Design
 short: How UX can retain volunteers & improve services for a non-profit.
-description: How to reduce volunteer burnout, improve moral and save a non-profit thousands of dollars a year with UX research and design.
+description: How to reduce volunteer burnout, improve morale and save a non-profit thousands of dollars a year with UX research and design.
 image: hob_hero.webp
 priority: 2022.1